THE INDUSTRIAL HERITAGE OF LEYLAND & FARINGTON

 For those who don't know Nick Barratt was one of the original people behind the TV series "Who Do You Think You Are", so what do you think the chances are that I asked if he would come and give the Leyland Historical Society a talk.
 I did and he said yes so see him in November 2017.

-Click on the button above to record your details for our oral history of the many many people who worked in the industries of the town.
+Click on the button above to record your details for our oral history of the many many people who worked in the industries of the town or come along to the FREE meeting at the Civic Centre on Monday 12th February at 7.30 pm.